adibzter/open-pantau-server/README.md

 ## Disclaimer ⚠️
 This open-source version is not guarenteed to work 100% like the original one due to some modifications to hide secrets used in the real system.
-See [changes.txt](https://github.com/ADIBzTER/open-pantau-server/blob/master/changes.txt) what files have been changed.
+Go to [changes.txt](https://github.com/ADIBzTER/open-pantau-server/blob/master/changes.txt) to see what files have been changed.

 ## License
 This project is licensed under the [MIT License](https://github.com/adibzter/open-pantau-server/blob/master/LICENSE)